Sack of Kiev (1169): Gleb's death

+Siege of Vyshgorod and Andrey's downfall

 Trying to regain control of Kiev, Andrey Bogolyubsky sent another large coalition army (50,000 soldiers according to the Kievan Chronicle, but historians think this is exaggerated), combining the forces of 20 princes.
 The coalition besieged Siege of Vyshgorod in late 1173, but without success.
 On the night of 19 December 1173, near Vyshhorod, this army was completely defeated by a younger generation of Volynian–Smolensk princes under the command of Mstyslav Rostyslavych and the Lutsk prince Yaroslav Izyaslavych, who then became the Grand Prince of Kiev.

 Andrey's attempts to increase his princely authority at the expense of the positions of boyars, bishops, city officials and the veche led to internal strife.
 As a result, on 28 June 1174, conspirators killed Andrey in his residential town of Bogolyubovo in Suzdalia.
-His death triggered a Suzdalian war of succession; after several years of struggle (1174–1177), Andrey's brother Vsevolod the Big Nest ascended the throne of Vladimir-Suzdal.
+His death triggered the 1174–1177 Suzdalian war of succession; after several years of struggle, Andrey's brother Vsevolod the Big Nest ascended the throne of Vladimir-Suzdal.
 Meanwhile, Novgorod threw the Yurievichi out of the Republic after Andrey's assassination, and wouldn't be under their firm control again until 1187.